 ADVANCE Project CREST

 We must do better to ensure an inclusive and equitable research community in higher education.
-Considering where power emerges and is realized means grappling with multiple dynamics in the academy that can impede the influence of our marginalized and minoritized community members.
+Considering where power emerges and is realized means grappling with multiple dynamics in the academy that can impede the influence of our underserved, historically excluded, and marginalized community members.
 Though higher education is presumed to be the “great equalizer” (Chetty et al., 2017), diversity and equity within academic faculty ranks remains elusive (Stewart & Valian, 2018).
 Indeed, higher education remains a gendered and racialized organization (Britton, 2000, 2010; Miller & Roksa, 2019).
 This is why the ADVANCE Adaptation Program is so unique and imperative; the goal is not to just see what sticks in the kitchen sink of programs, but to purposefully adapt previously proven strategies.

 Project CREST aims to transform UCCS through two primary initiatives by adapting practices from previous ADVANCE projects to: